 Stuff the body and hands with poly-fill stuffing material.

 Run a stitch at the yellow dash-marking, pull the thread to gather the sock to resemble the neck of the lion.
 Knot securely.

 a.)
 Since I am using a safety nose, I snipped a very small hole on the heel, slightly higher than the tip.

 b.)
 Apply some instant drying adhesive to glue the nose in place.
-The glue will also stop the sock being stretched too much and create a big hole.
+The glue will also stop the sock from being stretched too much and create a big hole.
 Install the stopper.

 c.)
 The installed nose.
 You may use a piece of felt in a triangle shape and sew it on the heel, stuff the nose.

 a.)
-Cut 2 pcs. of grey felts into oblong shape to make the eyes.
+Cut 2 pcs. of grey felts into an oblong shape to make the eyes.
 Cut another 2 pcs. yellow eyelids for a more characterized look.
 Snip 2 small openings at the bottom half of the grey felts, insert safety eyes into each of them respectively.

 b.)
 Stuff the head of the lion.
 Place the felt eyes onto the sock lion’s face, mark 2 spots for the stud of the eyes to go in.
 Make a small opening on each marking respectively.